Chapter 5 BWV 24 Ein ungefärbt Gemüte

 The key to an understanding of this cantata lies within the two recitatives that abut the central chorus.
 The theme is essentially two sided: one part expresses God′s honesty and the positive outcomes that eventuate when the uncorrupted Christian′s mind allows itself to be encompassed by His goodness.
 The other is the almost ferocious and venomous attack on the hypocrites who turn from Him and wear the devil′s clothes.
 The central chorus expresses the simple and unambiguous golden rule: do unto other as you would wish them do unto you.

-The voice enters with a more serene melodic line suggesting, perhaps, something of the tranquillity associated with unsophisticated decorum before taking up the repeated note motive (from bar 17).
+The voice enters with a more serene melodic line suggesting, perhaps, something of the tranquillity associated with unsophisticated decorum.
+It then takes up the repeated note motive (from bar 17).

 The most obvious moment of word painting comes with the melisma (bars 43-8) on Handel----our daily transactions.
 People are busy; perhaps too busy to heed the word of God, and the music makes the point with admirable succinctness.
 The long note on stehn----stand, stay or remain, (bars 53-5)----intimates that rooted foundation of appropriate faith and attitude upon which we may build.